Xilinx/fpga24_routing_contest/docs/details.md

 #### Router
 With just the pre-placed but partially-routed input Physical Netlist, competitors are required to route all signal nets while preserving all existing placement and routing.
+In practice this is achieved by inserting FPGAIF routeSegment objects of the type `pip` into the netlist.
 This fully-routed result must then be written out as a new Physical Netlist.

 #### Post-routing
 Once this fully-routed Physical Netlist is ready, RapidWright takes it again and combines it with the previous